 Naturally, a local fecknut developer – his housing project abandoned after the economic collapse – covered over this well, even though the locals have a right to access that reportedly is still on the council plans.
 Ah, you gotta love those developers.

-Still, there’s plenty of beauty still to be found on this short walk to some wild woods.
+Still, there’s plenty of beauty still to be found on this short walk to some wild woods – and some magic.
 The fact that its Priory Road end is just a stone’s throw from another of our hidden walks, The Glebe, is just the fresh cream on your blackberry jam…